Akaalis-code/y_compendium/y_check_later.md

-    etymology - the study of the origin of words and the way in which their meanings have changed throughout history.
+    etymology - the study of the origin of words and the way in which their meanings have changed throughout history. disingenuous - not candid or sincere, typically by pretending that one knows less about something than one really does.
 ---------------------------------------- English -- End ---------------------------------------------------------